Best Schools in Oklahoma (2026)

 What is the top-ranked school in Oklahoma?

-The top-ranked school in Oklahoma on MySchoolScout is Calumet HS in Calumet, with a composite score of 9.7/10.
+The top-ranked school in Oklahoma on MySchoolScout is Gilmour ES in Kingfisher, with a composite score of 9.7/10.

 How does MySchoolScout rate schools in Oklahoma?

 MySchoolScout rates schools using publicly available data from the NCES Common Core of Data and the Oklahoma Department of Education.
-Each school receives a 1-10 composite score based on four components: Academic Achievement, Student Growth, Equity, and School Environment.
+Each school receives a 1-10 composite score built from Student Growth, Poverty-Adjusted Academic Achievement, and School Environment — plus College Readiness for high schools.
+Weights vary by school level, and equity data is shown for context but not scored.

 Data from NCES Common Core of Data, Oklahoma Dept. of Education, and U.S. Census ACS for the 2023–24 school year.
 Rankings computed by MySchoolScout.
 See all data sources.